markslorach/pomodoro/README.md

 - Sound effects for session transitions and controls
 - Keyboard shortcuts for quick control
 - Responsive and embeddable
-- Saves your preferences using localStorage
+- Saves preferences using localStorage

 ## Getting Started